Working From Home Tips For Teachers

 Maybe you felt a little blindsided by the pandemic?
 Suddenly your entire life’s turned upside down.
 What was normal no longer exists; and you’re having to adapt to a rapidly evolving new normal on a daily, or if you are lucky, weekly basis.

 Maybe, like us, you’re dealing with not only the pandemic but serious personal issues as well?
-Not to mention work, homeschooling, isolation and all the other challenges of this crazy new world.
+Not to mention work, homeschooling, isolation, and all the other challenges of this crazy new world.

 Did you know there are many signs and symptoms of stress?